 when setRemoteDescription

-is invoked on RTCPeerConnection
+is invoked on RTCPeerConnection.
+The process runs

 asynchronously, meaning that validation of an identity assertion does not

-block the completion of setRemoteDescription
+block the completion of setRemoteDescription.

 The identity assertion request process involves the following steps:

-instantiates an IdP proxy as
+RTCPeerConnection instantiates an IdP proxy as

 described in Identity